The manufacturing industry has recently experienced fundamental changes thanks to the Fourth Industrial Revolution.

 Just like in the B2C environment, business clients want to browse multifaceted digital product catalogs, obtain bulk discounts, place orders and reorder goods with a few simple clicks and in real-time.

-Statistics show that 32% of B2B buyers in the US expect easy payment options.
+Research by Forrester shows that 32% of B2B buyers in the US expect easy payment options.
 To this end, large manufacturing companies can benefit from implementing a modern B2B eCommerce platform that connects all enterprise systems to offer a unified omnichannel experience to their customers.

 B2B customers don’t have reservations and are prepared to switch to your competitor if they can offer a more seamless and hassle-free purchasing process.

 Data and technology orchestration in manufacturing is critical.
 Each R&D cycle feeds on new data to improve and make adjustments.
 Working seamlessly with vendors sometimes requires technology integrations with their equipment to save important time and effort.
 Still, you can’t get there if you continue relying on outdated, disjointed systems that don’t talk to each other and slow down decision-making.